What is it?

 • Enhancing pelvic and core health

-• Re-positioning of pelvic organs to prevent or rehabilitate prolapse
+• Re-positioning pelvic organs to prevent or to rehabilitate prolapse

 • Increase core pre-activation and co-activation